ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 When the [`DefaultExecutor`](exec/DefaultExecutor.java) prepares to execute a task, it creates a temporary directory for the task, to serve as the task's workspace.
-The `DefaultExecutor` then creates an isolated container for the task.
+The `DefaultExecutor` then creates an isolated container for the task, mapping the workspace directory into the container's file system.
 The `DefaultExecutor` then copies the task's inputs to the workspace.
-When the task completes, the `DefaultExecutor` copies the task's outputs (and only the outputs) to the output locations.
+When the task completes, the `DefaultExecutor` copies the task's outputs (and only the outputs) to the task output locations.

 ![Figure 9: Container Inputs and Outputs](ContainerInputsAndOutputs.png "Figure 9: Container inputs and outputs")